edgedb/easy-edgedb/chapter14/index.md

 }
 ```

+You could imagine some other combinations of global modes such as a "God Mode" that also makes the character invincible - because it's annoying to try to debug test a game when other `PC`s think you are a regular player and keep killing your character without knowing that you are just there to test the game mechanics.

 ## Backlinks

+It's finally time to learn one of EdgeDB's most powerful and useful features: backlinks.
+A backlink is like a regular link, except that it works in the other direction: instead of a link from your object to other objects, it's a computed property that shows the objects that link to you!

-Finally, let's look at how to follow links in reverse direction, one of EdgeDB's most powerful and useful features.
-Learning to use backlinks can take a bit of effort, but it's well worth it.
+Understanding backlinks and the syntax can take a bit of effort, but it's well worth it.

+First let's start by looking at some regular links.
 We know how to get Count Dracula's `slaves` by name with something like this:

 ```edgeql
 select Vampire {